AkshatSood/AMLS_II_assignment/README.md

 python main.py
 ```

+Based on which sections of the code need to be executed, other function calls can safely be commented out.
+However, this is not recommended, as subsequent steps in the pipeline require the output produced by previous steps.

 _It is important to note that a large amount of disk space is required in order to run the entire pipeline (Upwards of 120GB (estimated)).
 A large RAM, and a good quality GPU will also be required.
 It is hard to estimate the run time of the entire pipeline, but it is expected to take multiple hours_

 ## Project Structure